marks/pillboxr/README.md

 ***

-**Important:** *When chaining query methods you must call add the `all` method on the end of the query chain, similar to working with `ActiveRelation` in Rails so the request can be lazily evaluated.*
+**Important:** *When chaining query methods you must add the `all` method on the end of the query chain, similar to working with `ActiveRelation` in Rails, so the request can be lazily evaluated.*

 ***